 Whether your wedding is a civil marriage or a religious marriage, COVID-19 will necessarily have an impact on your project.
 Some couples are cancelling or postponing their marriage.
 Others are changing their plans and reducing the number of guests for the celebration and postponing the party until later.
 There are various options to still celebrate a civil marriage during the time of the coronavirus (COVID-19).

 Here’s what the Direteur de l’état civil du Québec says

 The Director de l’état civil du Québec stipulates that civil marriages cannot be done remotely: the spouses, witness and the celebrant must be present in person.
 Consequently, marriages and civil unions cannot be celebrated by videoconference.
 If the marriage date is postponed, the following points are asked to be respected:

 If the celebrant is a designated celebrant (one-day celebrant)

 For any change to your designation or your notice of publication, you must contact the register of officiants team at email@example.com.

 If the celebrant is a minister of religion, a notary, a court clerk or a municipal official

-You do not have to inform the Director de l’état civil du Québec.
+For any question or any change to your notice of publication, you must contact the staff of the Directeur de l’état civil.
 On the other hand, you must ensure that the celebrant’s authorization is still valid on the day of the ceremony.